amullins2/HumanIsletMLPipeline_2024/CellProfilerPipelines/README.md

    - Follow the installation instructions provided for your operating system.

 2. **Load the Pipeline:**
-   - Open CellProfiler and load the pipeline configuration files (`.cpproj`) provided in the `pipelines` directory.
+   - Open CellProfiler and load the pipeline configuration files (`.cpproj`) provided in the `CellProfilerPipelines` directory.

 3. **Configure the Pipeline:**
    - Adjust the module settings as needed based on your data and analysis requirements.